-French Quarter is a 0.2 mile heavily trafficked loop trail located near New Orleans, Louisiana that offers scenic views and is good for all skill levels.
+French Quarter is a 1.8 mile heavily trafficked loop trail located near New Orleans, Louisiana that features a river and is good for all skill levels.
 The trail is primarily used for walking and is accessible year-round.
 Dogs are also able to use this trail.

 Historic Jackson Square, originally known in the 18th century as "Place d'Armes," and later renamed in honor of the Battle of New Orleans hero Andrew Jackson, is a timeless attraction in the heart of the French Quarter of New Orleans.
 Jackson Square is in the heart of the French Quarter or Vieux Carre (Old Square) in New Orleans, Louisiana, surrounded by the Mississippi River, St. Louis Cathedral, the Cabildo and Presbytere, and the Pontalba Apartments.
 Jackson Square was called the Place d'Armes by the French and Plaza de Armas by the Spanish.
 This was the area where the militia drilled and the citizens met.
 It also was where public hangings, and beheadings were carried out.
 The Place d'Armes, site in 1803 of the Louisiana Purchase ceremony, was renamed Jackson Square in the 1850's in honor of Andrew Jackson, the hero of the Battle of New Orleans in the War of 1812 and later President of the United States.
 Today Jackson Square is a beautiful landscaped park.
 A statue of Andrew Jackson, victorious leader of the Battle of New Orleans in the War of 1812, stands in the center of the square.
 The park is landscaped in a sun pattern, with walkways set like rays streaming out from the center.
 Surrounding the park is a flagstone pedestrian mall.
 Along the fence of Jackson Square, you can find artists who assemble each day, where you can have your portrait or caricature done, and view the artists at work.
 There are various sorts of street performers who entertain on a daily basis here: musicians, break dancers, tap dancers, jugglers, acrobats, tarot card readers, mimes, and clowns.